SspStark/k-NN-Algorithm/README.md

 - There will always be a dataset which violates these assumptions.
 - Different algorithms make very different assumptions.
 - There is NO **one best algorithm**.

+k-NN Assumption
+- Similar points have same labels
+- Two points are similar, if they are close to each other(distance b/w them is less)